grumpyshoe/android-module-pushmanager/README.md

 - Change structure of how to implement payload handling

 **1.2.1**
-- MAke return value for `handleNotificationPayload` nullable.
+- Make return value for `handleNotificationPayload` nullable.
 If this method returns _null_ no notification will be generated.

 #### Build Environment